 Our South Carolina personal injury attorneys work tirelessly to prove the apartment complex owner or manager failed to prevent a foreseeable attack, assault, or other actions that led to our client’s harm.

-If you have been hurt or lost a loved one because of an apartment complex’s negligent security measures, contact us today to discuss your case during a free consultation.
+If you have been hurt or lost a loved one because of an apartment complex’s negligent security measures, contact us today to discuss your case during a consultation.
 We want to help.

 When is an Apartment Complex Liable for Injuries or Fatalities Caused by Negligent Security?

 Apartment complex owners, operators, or managers can be held liable for injuries or fatalities that occur on the premises when they had knowledge of the existence of a hazard and failed to take reasonable steps within a reasonable amount of time to prevent harm.

 When assaults, attacks, or other criminal activity occurs in apartment complexes, the question becomes whether the harmful circumstances were foreseeable by the property owner or management company.

 For instance, if an attack previously occurred at the apartment complex, seriously injuring a tenant or visitor, the property owner or operator would be notified of the dangerous condition.

 It would then be up to the apartment complex to implement safety measures to keep another attack, assault, or other harmful circumstances from occurring on the property again.

 In short, when a crime is foreseeable given the inadequacy or lack of security measures, the apartment complex may be liable for the injuries or wrongful death that resulted.